playerisuomi/encrypted-sstables/README.md

 - Only able to access the segments that were decrypted with a certain password
 - SSTables -> background thread(pool) to merge
 - Main loop (on main thread) that listens for commands -> performs writes / reads with locks (`Arc<Mutex>`)
-- Background thread handles compaction and flushing (job queue)
+- Background thread should also handle compaction and flushing (job queue)

 ## Next